abelardopardo/ontask_b/docs_src/Using/index.rst

    :backlinks: none
    :depth: 3

-In a nutshell, the idea behind OnTask is to help instructors, learners and designers to exchange data  about what is happening in a learning experience to design and deploy personalized learner support actions.
-This last term, *personalized support actions* is purposefully vague to include any action that is offered to learners in different forms depending on personalized conditions.
+The idea behind OnTask is to help instructors, learners and designers to exchange data  about what is happening in a learning experience to design and deploy personalized learner support actions.
+This last term, *personalized support actions* refers to any action that is offered to learners in different forms depending on personalized conditions.
 The typical *workflow* to use OnTask starts by uploading and combining available data about the learning experience, either extracted from some platform (LMS, video annotation, quizzes), provided by the learners (questionnaires), or captured by the instructors.
 The instructors then write simple rules to select a subset of students and create a resource (HTML page, a message, a visualization) so that its content depends on the data available for each learner.
-The following figure shows an illustration of this workflow:
+The following figure illustrates of this workflow:

 .. figure:: ontask_workflow.png
    :align: center